-As discussed in Note 1, the financial statements present only the Measure I General Obligation Bond Fund specific to Measure I, and are not intended to present fairly the financial position and changes in financial position of the District in accordance with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the General Obligation Bond Fund specific to Measure I are intended to present the financial position and the changes in financial position attributable to the transactions of that Fund.
+They do not purport to, and do not, present fairly the financial position of the District as of June 30, 2019, and the changes in its financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

 In planning and performing our audit of the financial statements, we considered the District's Measure I General Obligation Bond Fund (Measure I) internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's Measure I General Obligation Bond Fund (Measure I) internal control.
-Accordingly, we do not express an opinion on the effectiveness of the District's Measure I General Obligation Bond Fund (Measure I General Obligation Bond Fund (Measure I) internal control.
+Accordingly, we do not express an opinion on the effectiveness of the District's Measure I General Obligation Bond Fund (Measure I) internal control.